The nuts and bolts of gauge invariance of heat transport: Acknowledgements

 \section{Acknowledgements}

 The considerations presented in this note stem from the questions left open in Ref. \onlinecite{Marcolongo2016}, that have haunted me for more than ten years and were often revisited in conversations with many brilliant young collaborators, too numerous to acknowledge individually.
 I would nevertheless like to thank Federico Grasselli, Paolo Pegolo, Raffaele Resta, and Davide Tisi for their constructive advice during the writing of this paper and for their critical reading of the text prior to submission.
-I also thank the authors of Ref. \onlinecite{Tisi2024} for providing me with the data reported in Fig. \ref{fig:1}.
+I am also grateful to Giovanni Ciccotti, whose ruthless dissection of the hasty presentation of its first version did more for this paper than any number of careful readings, and to Nicola Gigli, for refreshing my rusty elementary calculus.
+Last but not least, I wish to thank the authors of Ref. \onlinecite{Tisi2024} for providing me with the data reported in Fig. \ref{fig:1}.

 This paper is dedicated to my friend and distinguished colleague Annabella Selloni on the occasion of one of her important birthdays.

 This work was partially supported by the European Commission through the MaX Centre of Excellence for supercomputing applications (grant number 101093374), by the Italian MUR, through the PRIN project ARES (grant number 2022W2BPCK), and by the Italian National Centre for HPC, Big Data, and Quantum Computing (grant number CN00000013), funded through the Next Generation EU initiative.